bloominstituteoftechnology/Lambda-Hello/ChristianI.md

 # Christian Ipanaque

 Hi!
 My name is Christian and I am unemployed!
-These are 3 words that describe who I am and what my values are:
+These are 3 words that describe me:

 ### Ignorant